BBai-Tips/bbai/README.md

 We value your input and are here to help you get the most out of BBai:

 - For bug reports or feature requests, please [open an issue](https://github.com/BBai-Tips/bbai/issues) on our GitHub repository.
-- For general questions or discussions, join our [community forum](https://github.com/BBai-Tips/bbai/discussions) (link to be updated).
+- For general questions or discussions, join our [community forum](https://github.com/BBai-Tips/bbai/discussions).
-- For more immediate support, reach out to us via email at support@bbai.tips (to be set up).
+- For more immediate support, reach out to us via email at support@bbai.tips.

 Your feedback is crucial in shaping the future of BBai!